junxit/us-congress-code/title-15/chapter-2b/sec-78pp.md

 ### Editorial Notes

-### References in Text
+### Amendments

-The Federal Advisory Committee Act, referred to in subsec. (i), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+2022—Subsec. (i).
+Pub.
+L. 117–286 substituted “Chapter 10 of title 5” for “Federal Advisory Committee Act” in heading and “Chapter 10 of title 5” for “The Federal Advisory Committee Act (5 U.S.C.
+App.)” in text.

 ### Statutory Notes and Related Subsidiaries